Öyle Bir Geçer Zaman ki: Plot

 A couple of years have passed from last season.
 Ali Akarsu committed suicide at the end of Season 2 by going out to sea, so the oldest man of the family, Mete Akarsu, begins to take more and more responsibilities.
 He also meets Ayça.
 As his music band broke up, his life gets worse, but soon he find out that Ayça loves him.
 Ayça is somebody whom Osman loves, also.
 She goes in the same high school with Osman.
 The key of the season is the main event, the "Military Coup" that changed the destiny of Turkey.
 At this time Osman, the leading character, is grown up and a high-school student.
 Despite trying to keep away from political fights and discussions, Osman joins a socialist group.
 He also has public sense and thoughts.
 This season Osman's life is changed because of Arif (stationer of the district).
 Aylin dies at childbirth, leaving Soner in grief along with their daughter.
 Soner is depressed and decides to leave Turkey and go to London.
-His best friend Süleyman, and Cemile insist on him staying in Istanbul, so Soner can take care after Deniz Yıldız Talaşoğlu.
+His best friend Süleyman, and Cemile insist on him staying in Istanbul, so Soner can take care after his daughter, Deniz Yıldız Talaşoğlu.

 Berrin married Ahmet and their economic situation is stable.
 They are living with Berrin's daughter Zehra who doesn't know that Ahmet isn't her biological father.
 Hakan is discharged from prison after he was accused of shooting his father.
 He is depressed and feels lonely and he starts to sneak peeks at his daughter.
 Ekram, Hakan's father, kidnaps Zehra after school and he tells her the bitter truth.
 Zehra is shocked to learn that Hakan is her biological father and she gets mad at Berrin for not telling her and decides to live with her biological father.
 Hakan is thrilled and is no longer lonesome.
 Soon however, Zehra is diagnosed with kidney failure.
 The doctor tells to her family that she needs dialysis every single day until the kidney transplant is performed.
 Ekram takes Zehra to his house and decides to keep her there until she recovers despite the disapproval of her mother.
 So Hakan decides to go live with his father and Caroline, the wife of Ekram and Captain Ali's ex-mistress.
 Then Caroline gets tested to see, if she could donate for Zehra and the result is positive.
 However, she promises to give her kidney if Hakan marries her because of how wealthy he is.
 At first Hakan doesn't like this but then wants to show what Caroline is actually like.
 Hakan starts convincing Caroline and starts to go on dates with her.
-After finally getting plans to get married, Hakan tells Caroline to come to a hotel in Izmir, but also inviting someone else: his father, Ekram.
+After finally getting plans to get married, Hakan tells Caroline to come to a hotel in İzmir, but also inviting someone else: his father, Ekram.
 Ekram sees this and gets very sick.
 Finally, Bahar (babysitter of Deniz) becomes donor for Zehra, enraging Caroline.